What is the Financial Services Compensation Scheme (FSCS)?

 Company investments (debentures, bonds)

-The FSCS covers the services we provide in relation to the investments you make in debentures or bonds on Abundance.
 All the investments offered by companies on Abundance are in the form of a debenture or bond, as well as our first two council investments called West Berkshire 2025 and Warrington 2025.

 Council investments (P2P loans, local authority securities)